Real-time data dashboard: A step-by-step guide

 Data Ingestion

-- Apache Kafka: A distributed streaming platform for handling massive volumes of real-time data.
-Great for high-throughput applications.
+• Apache Kafka: Distributed streaming platform for massive volumes

 Data Processing